Skip to content

 transform property

-Gets the transform object associated with the SGP model.
+Transform associated with the underlying SGP model.

 __init__(num_sensing, X_objective, kernel, noise_variance, transform=None, num_robots=1, X_candidates=None, num_dim=None, **kwargs)